What I’m Submitting

 I’m working on three projects for submission at the moment.
 One is for my Escape Redemption Creek series .
 Another is a follow up story for my Tule entries to the With Love From Kurrajong Crossing series I’m working on with Dakota Harrison.
 It’s due soon but will probably be published next year.

 What I’m Writing

-Some of these are on hold while I catch up on the joy of being published by some of my favourite publishers.
+Some of these other stories are on hold while I catch up on the joy of being published.
 I do have a Rural Romance on the side which could fit into either series which is a marriage in trouble story.
 As things progress I’ll hopefully find where it belongs in the greater scheme of things.

 The Spy Who Kissed Me #Spymaster This is the sequel to #Spymistress featuring Dmitri, who is Anna’s partner in crime.
 I have only just started to write this one.
 I also have an idea for a third book in this series The Spy Who Killed Me.
 No hashtag yet.
 There is an idea floating for #Spybaby however.